 - Lack of balance

-I could hardly practice Yoga when I pregnant because I had twins.
-Then it took nearly a year for me to go back to some sort of normal practice after a caesarean and post-partum complications.
-I never had a student like that, and I was the teacher.
-So be kind to yourself, give yourself time to heal.
-There’s no rush.
+Then it took nearly a year for me to go back to some sort of normal yoga practice after a twin pregnancy, a caesarean and post-partum complications.
+Be kind to yourself, give yourself time to heal.
+There’s no rush at all.
 Listen to your body.

-Taking postnatal classes is as important as taking prenatal ones in my opinion.
+Taking postnatal classes is as important as taking prenatal ones:

 - It gives mums time out, helping to prevent postnatal depression